secureailabs/Engineering/Milestone3/orchestrator_scripts/KPMG/README.md

 ## Projected Outcomes
-- Implement horizontally Federated learning using SAIL platform
+- Implement horizontally Federated Learning using SAIL platform
   - Create prediction csv files which will be consumed by the NGOs
   - Predictions made must be explainable with Shapley values
   - implement hyperparameter optimization for federated model training